Oneil Cruz Player Props: Pirates vs. Reds

-On Saturday, Oneil Cruz (coming off going 1-for-2 with a home run and two RBI) and the Pittsburgh Pirates play the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 4:10 PM ET.
+Oneil Cruz -- 2-for-4 with an RBI in his last game -- will be in action for the Pittsburgh Pirates against the Cincinnati Reds, with Graham Ashcraft on the mound, on April 2 at 1:40 PM ET.

-He notched a home run while going 1-for-2 in his last game against the Reds.
+He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Reds.

 Oneil Cruz Game Info & Props vs. the Reds